 Esophageal disorders in horses include choking and esophageal narrowing (strictures).

 Some cases of obstruction are not due to food blockage of the esophagus itself.
 In these other cases, the cause may be injury to the neck or surrounding tissues, leading to constriction of the esophagus.
 Such cases may be diagnosed from a history of recurrent choke or obstruction.
-The veterinarian may use x-rays (possibly including contrast material) to locate the site of the obstruction within the esophagus.
+The veterinarian may use endoscopy or x-rays (possibly including contrast material) to locate the site of the obstruction within the esophagus.
 If the problem is outside of the esophagus, surgery may be necessary to determine and correct it.